Before hiring an Uber accident lawyer it is important to consider the following:

 What should I know before becoming a rideshare driver?

 You should always carefully read your own insurance policy and the insurance policy of the rideshare company you want to work for before signing up for, or signing, anything.
 It is up to you to make sure that you have the coverage you need and would expect while operating your vehicle for Uber or Lyft.
-If you have any questions about your policy, or Uber or Lyft’s policies, you can contact Dolman Law Group Accident Injury Lawyers, PA to learn more or to consult about a recent incident.
+If you have any questions about your policy, or Uber or Lyft’s policies, you can contact Sibley Dolman Gipe Accident Injury Lawyers, PA to learn more or to consult about a recent incident.

 [Read what Uber says about their insurance on their website.]